tvapi/thetvdb_api/README.md

 ## Methods

-For almost all method you can pass hash attributes or multiple attributes specified in method comment (except some methods in Search class).
+For almost all method you can pass attributes as hash

 ### Actor methods